FCollaPi/p2-datasci4health/README.md

 -   Reports of Violence in the Environment
 -   Victim of Intimate Partner Abuse

-We decided to deal with the scenarios incrementally.
-So, we approached the first scenario before moving on to the second, following the established framework.

-### 2nd Scenario
-> TO-DO
+We built our models using data from the first scenario and then moved on to the second scenario after gathering enough tangible results.

 ### Used Bases
 We exclusively used the given bases as follows: